-On January 27th, members of DBMI celebrated Professor Peter Park's promotion to tenure as a Professor of Biomedical Informatics at Harvard Medical School.
+On January 27th, members of DBMI celebrated Peter's promotion to tenure as a Professor of Biomedical Informatics at Harvard Medical School.
 He has been a pioneer in the field of bioinformatics and has been a great mentor to many.
-For the full story and pictures, read the news article featured on the HMS DBMI website.
+For the full story and pictures, Read the news article featured on the HMS DBMI website.

 The lab has quickly grown over the past few months with the addition of several new members.
 In September, Geoff joined us from Mario de Bono's lab in Cambridge (UK).
 In October, Anna joined us as the project coordinator after working as a coordinating paralegal at Fragomen Worldwide.
 In January, Giorgio joined us after completing his doctoral work at the Italian Institute of Technology/European Institute of Oncology in Italy.